Skate 3: Development

-In the developer's diary, it was revealed that characters such as Joey Brezinski, Dan Drehobl, Benny Fairfax, Josh Kalis, Lizard King, Andrew Reynolds, Chris Haslam, Terry Kennedy, Chris Cole, Jason Dill, and Rob Dyrdek are featured in the game.
+Characters such as Joey Brezinski, Dan Drehobl, Benny Fairfax, Josh Kalis, Lizard King, Andrew Reynolds, Chris Haslam, Terry Kennedy, Chris Cole, Jason Dill, and Rob Dyrdek are featured in the game.
 New tricks were introduced, like the darkslide, underflip, and dropping into a ramp or bowl.

+Music

 The soundtrack contains 46 licensed tracks and was composed by John King of The Dust Brothers, Mark Mothersbaugh of Devo, and Del the Funky Homosapien.
 King composed the original score for the game.
-According to Mutato Muzika's website, Mothersbaugh and Del the Funky Homosapien were involved with Skate 3s soundtrack, with each composer providing music for a different area in Port Carverton.
+Mothersbaugh and Del the Funky Homosapien provided music for a different area in Port Carverton.
 When on "Interactive Mode", the list of the songs on the "Music Player" start to play as the player is in a challenge.
 When the player quits the challenge, the music stops.
 Once the skater has traveled far enough from the spot at which they just played in Career mode, the instrumental songs start to play again.
-The game also features music by composer Dan Diaz, who continues his work with the franchise after writing for Skate 2 and Skate It.
+The game also features music by composer Dan Diaz, who continued to work with the franchise after writing for Skate 2 and Skate It.

 Reception

 Skate 3 received "generally favorable reviews" from critics on both platforms according to the review aggregator Metacritic.
 In Japan, Famitsu gave both console versions each a score of three sevens and one eight for a total of 29 out of 40.

 The A.V.
 Club gave the Xbox 360 version a B+.
 411Mania gave the same console version a score of eight out of ten.
 The Daily Telegraph gave the same console version eight out of ten, but noted its difficult mechanics for mastering the game.
 Wired similarly gave it eight stars out of ten, praising control scheme, realistic setting and wide range of multiplayer options.
 The Escapist gave the same console version four stars out of five, also considering the game accessible for newcomers.
 Edge gave the PS3 version seven out of ten, being more critical of game similar to its predecessor.

-EA shut down the game's servers around the end of 2016.
-However, just prior to the Electronic Entertainment Expo 2018 in June and in late 2019 after Electronic Entertainment Expo 2019, EA reactivated the servers, leading to speculation of either a remaster of Skate 3 or a new title in the Skate series.
+EA shut down the game's servers around the end of 2016, but prior to the Electronic Entertainment Expo 2018 in June and in late 2019 after that year's expo, EA reactivated the servers, leading to speculation of either a remaster of Skate 3 or a new title in the Skate series.